-Hoste Hainse currently runs four schools grades Nursery through 10 in four villages in the district of Sarlahi in the south of Nepal, Sarlahi being a "durgam chhetra" which in Nepali means that the poverty level is very high and the education level is very low.
-Our programs in Sarlahi started in 1998, and 19 years later we are proud to share that our SLC (school leaving certificate) pass rate has always been over 90% since inception (100% SLC pass rate the last two years in a row!), with the national average being at 40% and the government school average being at 20%.
+Hoste Hainse currently runs four schools grades ECD (Early Childhood Development) through 10 in four villages in the district of Sarlahi in the south of Nepal, Sarlahi being a "durgam chhetra" which in Nepali means that the poverty level is very high and the education level is very low (around 50%).
+Our programs in Sarlahi started in 1998, and 20 years later we are proud to share that our hgh school matriculation rate has always been over 90% since inception (100% pass rate the last three years in a row!), with the national average being at 40% and the government school average being at 20%.
 Hoste Hainse also provides educational support to schools in Jhapa, Nawalparasi and Bajura in conjunction with partner organizations.
-We have, post-earthquake, started educational support programs in Sindhupalchowk and are in the process of re-building schools in the region.
+We have, post-earthquake, re-built a school in Sindhupalchowk, the hardest hit area, in addition to providing educational support programs.